agabani/MathExpressionEvaluator/README.md

 # Math Expression Evaluator
->  A lightweight C# math expression evaluator with lazy parsing and solving, support for standard order of operations and commonly used functions.
+>  A lightweight C# math expression evaluator with lazy parsing and solving during runtime, support for standard order of operations and commonly used functions such as logarithms, trigonometry and factorials.

 ## Examples